taddbackus/beerAndBreweries/README.md

 bitterness and alcohol content by state, as well as, the relationship between the bitterness and alcohol content.

+The steps and procedures taken for this analysis are detailed in the RMD file, as well as an HTML file that shows the same information in a cleaner format.
+We start by looking at basic summary statistics, visual graphics, and at the statistical differences between ABV (alcohol by volume) and IBU (International Bitterness Units).
+We also looked at the differences between IPAs and other types of Ales.

+The initial data provided were in two separate datasets, one for beers and one for breweries (detailed bleow), which were later combined into a single dataset.

 ## Data
 ### Beer: [Beer.csv](https://github.com/tadbackus/beerAndBreweries/blob/main/Data/Beer.csv)
 Name: Name of the beer